Materials-Consortia/OPTIMADE/optimade.rst

 This section provides worked examples illustrating the provenance relationships defined above.

-Paginating the created data of a run — :query-url:`GET /v1/runs/wf-8821/creates?page_limit=2`
+Paginating the created data of a run — :query-url:`GET /v1/runs/wf-8821/has_artifact?page_limit=2`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns :val:`create_relationships` relation objects, each with a :field:`label` attribute and a :field:`target` pointing at the created entry.
+Returns :val:`artifact_relationships` relation objects, each with a :field:`label` attribute and a :field:`target` pointing at the created entry.
 Five created entries total; first two returned:

 .. code:: jsonc